quartiq/booster/book/src/network-interface.md

 <-- TOC -->

-Booster uses MQTT for telemetry reporting, settings configuration, and control of RF channels.
+Booster uses MQTT for telemetry reporting, settings configuration, and control of the channels.
 All booster MQTT topics are prefixed with `dt/sinara/booster/<ID>`, where <ID> is the MAC address of the device by default(e.g. `12-34-56-78-90-ab`).
 The ID is configurable via the USB port.